 Its timeline allows for a lot of very flexible editing, such as moving multiple clips at once, adding markers to build out a table of contents, and ways to add flair to your video with transitions, animations, and more.
 You can see a variety of tutorials on these and other topics.

-Tips for Better Zoom Meeting Recordings
+Tips for better Zoom meeting recordings

-• Be mindful of your surroundings.
 Are you in good lighting?
 Is there ambient noise like a fan blowing?
 Will there be visual distractions, such as people walking in and out of your video?
 Getting the lay of the land in advance to minimize potential distractions is key.

-• Make sure your hardware’s ready.
 First, quit any unneeded applications.
 Zoom leverages your webcam and microphone.
 Make sure the webcam is cleaned for the best possible image.
 Have your microphone close to picking up your voice and not other nearby sounds.
 Be mindful of audio feedback if you’re not using an echo-canceling microphone and speaker.

-• Be kind, and let your participants know they are being recorded, if possible.
 Zoom by default displays a message in the app when it’s recording.
 Other participants might not notice it until later, and if you’re using a third-party program to record the screen, they’ll receive no notifications unless you tell them.

-• Record only what you need.
 If you don’t need the entire screen, reduce your recording to a cropped size when capturing with Snagit or Camtasia.
 Computer performance will improve during the Zoom call and your file sizes will be smaller.
 A smaller recording area will cut out unnecessary clutter.

-• Also remember that if you are recording as the host, make use of your pause button to remove parts you don’t want people to see later, like breaks.
+Tip: Remember that if you are recording as the host, make use of your pause button to remove parts you don’t want people to see later, like breaks.
 If you’re using Snagit or Camtasia, you can also pause your recording, or trim out the excess later during editing.

 The easiest way to edit videos